OneManMonkeySquad/UtilityAI/readme.md

     // Add this component to the AI character public class TestAgent : MonoBehaviour, IContextProvider {
-        public Brain brain; // Assign this in the editor
+        public Brain brain; // Assign this in the editor; One Brain is a "type" of agent, so shared by multiple agents

-        AI ai;
+        AI ai; // Instance connecting the AI character with its Brain

         void Start() {
             context = new TestContext() {